cdmx-in/wappler_ac_ag_grid/README.md

 - To be used in conjunction with "No Auto Load" enabled
 - This performs a transactional update of the client-side data in the grid after comparing the existing and updated datasets
 - To use this: Enable "No Auto Load", On Edit or update actions, perform an SC load, On Success of SC load perform the AG Grid Module Reload Action.

+**Export**
+- To be used if you wish to use a separate Export button instead of using the inbuilt top left-cornered Export button.
+- Trigger this action to call Export Data to CSV download action.

 ## License